-Jeff Bridges' character Bill Django is, in fact, based on Army Lt.
-Colonel Jim Channon, who wrote the First Earth Battalion field manual (which is shown in the film).
-Just like Django, Channon took a leave of absence (with pay) from the Army to go on a fact-finding tour of the New Age Movement in the mid-1970s before coming back and writing the First Earth Battalion manual.
-The movie, based on the book by Jon Ronson, combines two or three separate programs - the Army's Remote Viewing program (run by the Army's Intelligence and Security Command), the "Jedi" program run by the Special Forces, and Jim Channon's First Earth Battalion (which was a concept and a field manual rather than an operational unit).
+Jeff Bridges' character Bill Django is based on Army Lt.
+Colonel Jim Channon, who wrote the First Earth Battalion field manual.
+In the mid-1970s, Channon took a leave of absence (with pay) from the Army to go on a fact-finding tour of the New Age Movement, before coming back and writing the First Earth Battalion manual.
+The movie combines two or three separate programs: the Army's Remote Viewing program (run by the Army's Intelligence and Security Command), the "Jedi" program run by the Special Forces, and Jim Channon's First Earth Battalion (which was a concept and a field manual rather than an operational unit).

-The one-sheet (advertising poster) for this movie is a spoof of a frequently used style for movie posters in which, instead of trying to communicate anything about the plot or content of the film, the poster just contains multiple stacked faces of the stars.
+The advertising poster for this movie is a spoof of a frequently used style for movie posters.
+Instead of trying to communicate anything about the plot or content of the film, it just contains multiple stacked faces of the stars.
 On this poster, the last face visible in the row is a goat's, and the billing line above their photos reads, "George Clooney, Jeff Bridges, Ewan McGregor, Kevin Spacey, and Goat."
-Also, it's an obvious reference to the iconic drawing posters form Soviet communist era, showing profiles of Karl Marx, Friedrich Engels and Vladimir Lenin (in some historic eras or world regions, often completed by profiles of Joseph Stalin or Mao Zedong).
+It's also a reference to the iconic drawing posters from the Soviet communist era, showing profiles of Karl Marx, Friedrich Engels and Vladimir Lenin (in some eras or world regions, often completed by profiles of Joseph Stalin or Mao Zedong).

-When George Clooney's character mentions the poem about the sailor and the seagull (should be an albatross), he is talking about the poem 'The Rime of the Ancient Mariner' by English poet Samuel Taylor Coleridge.
+When George Clooney's character mentions the poem about the sailor and the seagull, he is talking about the poem 'The Rime of the Ancient Mariner' by English poet Samuel Taylor Coleridge, which involves an albatross.